 Current risk environment

-The stable trend and continued price premium for wood-based specialty fibers compared to standard fibers such as cotton and polyester continued to have a positive effect on the Lenzing Group’s business performance in 2021.
-As a consequence, the company continues to regard itself as very well positioned with its sCore TEN strategy and its focus on growth deriving from specialty fibers.
+As a consequence, the company continues to regard itself as very well positioned with its adapted strategy and its focus on sustainable growth deriving from specialty fibers.

-Significant increases in energy, raw material and logistics costs were recorded throughout the reporting year.
-Price momentum is not expected to diminish in the short term.
-As far as currencies are concerned, the US dollar fluctuated against the euro within a 10 percent range, while the Chinese yuan fluctuated against the euro in a 9 percent range.
+As far as currencies are concerned, the US dollar fluctuated against the euro within a range of around 15 percent, while the Chinese yuan fluctuated against the euro in a range of around 7 percent.
 A depreciation of the two currencies would have a negative impact on Lenzing’s open currency volumes.
 The liquidity risk is estimated to be moderate for 2023, although rising interest rates may have a negative impact on earnings.

 No significant loss events arising from operational, environmental or product liability risks occurred in the reporting year.

-The main purpose of risk management within the Lenzing Group is to secure and strengthen the company by correctly and transparently assessing financial, operational and strategic risks, including those relating to the ESG area.
+The main purpose of risk management in the Lenzing Group is to safeguard and strengthen the company through an adequate, objective and transparent assessment of financial, operational and strategic risks, including those related to ESG issues.
 The Lenzing Group’s Managing Board, together with the heads of the reporting departments, conducts extensive coordinating and controlling operations as part of a comprehensive integrated internal control system that covers all locations.
 The timely identification, evaluation and response to strategic and operational risks form essential components of these management activities and make a significant contribution to the company’s value.
 This approach is based on a standardized, Group-wide monthly reporting system and the ongoing monitoring of strategic and operational plans.

 Risk management strategy

-Lenzing pursues a multi-step approach to risk management:
+The Lenzing Group pursues a multi-step approach to risk management:

 Risk analysis (based on the COSO®1 Framework)

-The Central Risk Management Department carries out semiannual risk assessments with a five-year time horizon at all production locations and functional units.
-Long-term risks and opportunities are also analyzed in connection with ESG issues.
+The Central Risk Management Department conducts semiannual risk discussions with a five-year time horizon with all production locations and functional units.
+Long-term opportunities and risks are also analyzed in connection with ESG issues.
 The main risks, as well as an increasing number of opportunities, are recorded and quantitatively assessed in accordance with international COSO® standards.
-Those risks are presented outside the consolidated statement of financial position and the consolidated income statement.
+All risks are presented outside the consolidated statement of financial position and the consolidated income statement.
 The financial impact of a potential loss on Group EBITDA or on cash and cash equivalents is taken into consideration.
-The risks are simulated against EBITDA planning, and the range of potential deviations from the respective budget is determined.
-Lenzing uses a simulation software which also calculates other KPIs such as value at risk, risk-adjusted ROCE and a sensitivity analysis.
+The risks are simulated against planned EBITDA, and the range of potential deviations from the respective budget is determined.
+Lenzing uses simulation software for this purpose, which also calculates other KPIs such as Value at Risk and a risk-adjusted ROCE.
 Risks that cannot be measured in monetary terms are recorded qualitatively.

 Individual risks are assigned on the basis of the existing organization matrix.
 Each risk is assigned to a member of the Managing Board as “risk owner” and to a risk officer.

-The effectiveness of the risk management system used by the Lenzing Group was evaluated by KPMG Austria GmbH pursuant to Rule 83 of the Austrian Corporate Governance Code (ACGC) as part of a special, limited assurance audit in the reporting year.
+The effectiveness of the risk management system used by the Lenzing Group was evaluated by KPMG Austria GmbH pursuant to Rule 83 of the Austrian Corporate Governance Code (ACGC) as part of a special audit in the reporting year.

 The main risks are presented in detail in a report and discussed with the Managing Board and the Audit Committee.
 The risk report is also submitted to the Supervisory Board.